Marshawn Lynch Ejected for Pushing Referee After Marcus Peters' Late Hit

 Marshawn Lynch remained on sideline briefly following ejection.
 Security came.
 Off he walked, still wearing helmet while entering tunnel.2017-10-20 01:36:11

-KRON 4's Henry Wofford reported Lynch left Oakland Coliseum shortly after he headed back for the locker room:
+KRON 4's Henry Wofford reported Lynch left Oakland Coliseum shortly after he headed back to the locker room.
+The Athletic's Marcus Thompson refuted the report, tweeting that Lynch had remained in the stadium and watched the remainder of the game from the stands.

 Before his ejection, Lynch had run for nine yards on two carries.